nla/bamboo/doc/run-sheet.md

 If an access control rule is overlay broad, for example "\*" or some variant like "\*.au" it may force the Solr indexer to process large parts of the index.
 This will cause indexing to get stuck in the rules change phase.
-Stopping the indexer and changing the rules in OutbackCDX will not solve the problem as the indexer stores its own copy of the rules and will enter "recovery mode" and will simply resume processing where it left off.
+Stopping the indexer and changing the rules in OutbackCDX will not solve the problem as the indexer stores its own copy of the rules and will enter recovery mode and will simply resume processing where it left off.

+Instead:

 1. Stop the indexer.
 2. Remove the offending pattern from the JSON in  the indexer's copy of the rule in MySQL table